Top Takeaways and Key Concepts

-Golf is a game of precision, where every swing feels like a high-stakes poker hand.
-You’ve got your clubs, your favorite hat, and maybe even a lucky ball that you swear brings you good fortune.
+Golf is such a fun game, isn’t it?
+Every swing feels like you’re in a big poker game.
+You’ve got your clubs lined up, your favorite hat on, and maybe that lucky ball you swear helps you out.
+It’s all about the little things.

 Understanding Your Irons